forrestblade/BjornWpaSecHarvester/README.md

     - `URL`: The URL from which to download the Wi-Fi network data.
     - `DISCORD_WEBHOOK_URL`: The Discord webhook URL to send the processed file.

+5. `my-cracked.txt` file is needed if you are not using wpa-sec service.

+    `nano my-cracked.txt`

+    enter your known networks in format:
+    ```
+    SSID:PASSWORD
+    SSID:PASSWORD

+    ```

-5. You're ready to go!
+6. You're ready to go!
 Run the script:

     ```bash
     python3 BjornWpaSecHarvester.py